SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

-A :newTerm:`dictionary` stores associations between keys of the same type and values of the same type in an collection with no defined ordering.
+A :newTerm:`dictionary` stores associations between keys of the same type and values of the same type in a collection with no defined ordering.
 Each value is associated with a unique :newTerm:`key`, which acts as an identifier for that value within the dictionary.
 Unlike items in an array, items in a dictionary do not have a specified order.